To Parents In Family Law Cases: It Is About The Children

 I am not declaring that all of past misdeeds are irrelevant.
 Certain parental acts or omissions (such as domestic violence, true neglect or abandonment) do indeed matter.
 Putting those exceptions aside, in any type of family law litigation you will secure better judgments at trial when your arguments are more future-oriented and positive.
 When I help clients construct a locally-based parenting plan, or an out-of-state relocation schedule, I advise them to ask themselves this: “How will this plan or schedule benefit my children in the future?”
 The focus should never be: “How does this parenting plan reward me or punish my former spouse?”
 Remember, it is all about the children.

-If you are involved a situation that could lead to a family law litigation, I encourage you to call AAA Family Law at 407-260-6001, and schedule a free thirty-minute initial consultation.
+If you are involved a situation that could lead to a family law litigation, I encourage you to call AAA Family Law at 407-260-6001, and schedule an initial consultation.
 During the consultation I will listen to your description of the family law situation that brought you into my office.
 Then I will present you with an outline of a legal plan of action that is geared to achieve your objectives.
 Lastly I will quote you a total fixed attorney retainer fee, not an hourly rate whose total you cannot predict.